unjs/crossws/README.md

 ## Integration

-CrossWS allows integrating your WebSocket handlers with different runtimes and platforms using built-in adapters.
+CrossWS allows integrating your WebSocket hooks with different runtimes and platforms using built-in adapters.
 Each runtime has a specific method of integrating WebSocket.
-Once integrated, your custom handlers (such as `onMessage`) will work consistently even if you change the runtime!
+Once integrated, your custom hooks (such as `onMessage`) will work consistently even if you change the runtime!

 ### Integration with **Node.js**